 These devices are not allowed if they are capable of playing games, watching movies, tv shows or videos, uploading or downloading data of any kind, or being used as telephones.
 Please note, that this list is by no means exhaustive.

-Cabin groups are like families within the larger Walden community, and we do our utmost to make sure they are happy ones.
+Cabin groups are like little families within the larger Walden community.
+We do our best to make sure they are happy ones.